abnerbog/notebooks/Data Access Examples/AORC - Retrieval of AORC Data for Hydrologic Analysis/README.md

 - **aorc_utils.py**: A Python script containing functions used by the notebooks.
 - **requirements.txt**: Lists the specific python library dependency versions required to run the notebooks.
 - **GSLSubbasins**: A shapefile of the Great Salt Lake Basin used as an example.
+- **AORC_DataRetrieval.pdf**: Notes on the coordinate systems and some of the differences between the datasets.
 - **README.md**: Explains the content of this resource.

 To use this resource in HydroShare, select ***Open With*** on one of the available application servers to launch the corresponding JupyterHub environment.
 Then, open the Jupyter Notebook for the format of the data you wish to retrieve and follow the instructions.